A Stable Shoulder – The Secret to a Healthy Shoulder

 Sometimes all it takes is a painful shoulder for us to realise how much shoulder-arm movement we take for granted in our daily lives.
 From simple tasks such as wearing our clothes or carrying a bag.
 In this series, our shoulder specialist and principal physiotherapist Chye Tuan, explains the role of the scapula – commonly known as the shoulder blade, as the foundation for a healthy and stable shoulder.

-Our shoulder provides the arms the widest range of movement in the body.
+Our shoulder provides the arms with the widest range of movement in the body.
 The shoulder is flexible as it is largely made up of a combination of individual muscles and bones connected to one.
 This freedom of movement also means that the shoulder is inherently unstable.
 To provide stability, our body needs a platform for shoulder movements to work off – this platform is the scapula, commonly known as the shoulder blade.

 Imagine the scapula as a floating platform on the upper back, held together by a set of muscles, then connected to ball joints on either side of the shoulder via ligaments and other soft tissue.
 The importance of stability in injury prevention has been spoken about in the past.
 Similarly, the stability of our shoulder is highly dependent on how strong a foundation the scapula provides.